kevingillispie/Schema-Scalpel/README.txt

 Organizations, businesses, and individuals all have different types of information necessary for describing who and what they are and what they do.
 Schema is how that information is conveyed to search engines so that the websites associated with those entities show up in the most relevant search results.

 == Changelog ==

+= 1.2.3 =
+[UPDATED] Schema Scalpel works with WordPress 6.0!

+[FIXED] A few CSS class names that weren't updated to Bootstrap 5.x naming standards.

+[FIXED] Page and post titles were not displaying properly due to sanitization function.

 = 1.2.2 =
 [UDPATED] The schema/JSON-LD format error checking has been greatly improved.